Equestrian Center Frequently Asked Questions

 Holyoke?
 Can I work off my board or lessons?
 Can I be an

 Students receiving financial aid from Student Financial Services may be able to complete some of their work-study at the barn.
 These students usually help with tidying the barn and night check before the barn closes for the evening.
 There are a limited number of positions available.
 At this time, we do not have a program for students to work off their board or their lessons.
 Occasionally, students who are Massachusetts licensed instructors are able to teach some lower-level lessons.
+Pony Club members and students with proven equine experience may apply to be either paid or volunteer teaching assistants as well.

 Is it difficult to balance academics and riding at Mount